CIRS: Symptoms, Screening, and How Clinicians Approach It

 What is CIRS and who gets it?

 Chronic Inflammatory Response Syndrome (CIRS) is a condition where the immune system gets stuck in a state of constant inflammation after exposure to biotoxins from water damaged buildings.
-Leading mold illness researchers defined and named the condition based on over 150 published papers and 25+ years of clinical research.
+The condition was defined and named by the clinicians who built the CIRS framework.
+Worth knowing up front: the CDC and other mainstream bodies do not recognize CIRS as a standard diagnosis, so you will see strong opinions in both directions.
+What follows is the framework as its authors describe it.

-About 24% of the population carries HLA-DR genetic variants that make their immune system unable to recognize and clear mold biotoxins.
-When these genetically susceptible people are exposed to mold, the toxins recirculate in their body instead of being tagged, processed, and eliminated.
+The framework holds that a minority of people carry HLA-DR genetic variants that keep their immune system from recognizing and clearing mold biotoxins.
+In these susceptible people, the theory goes, the toxins recirculate instead of being tagged, processed, and eliminated.
+This genetic theory comes from the framework’s own research and has not been validated by independent mainstream studies.
 The result is chronic, multi system inflammation that can persist for years, even after leaving the moldy environment.

 CIRS symptoms: the 13 clusters